San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - San Francisco's games this year have gone over the point total two times in five opportunities (40%).

-- San Francisco is 0-2 against the spread and 1-1 overall in games when it scores more than 21.8 points.
+- San Francisco is 0-2 against the spread and 1-1 overall this season when the team records more than 21.8 points.

-- San Francisco is 0-2 against the spread and 1-1 overall when the team piles up over 366.5 yards.
+- In games that San Francisco amasses more than 366.5 yards, the team is 0-2 against the spread and 1-1 overall.

-- The 49ers have turned the ball over seven times this season, five fewer than the Colts have forced (12).
+- This year, the 49ers have seven turnovers, five fewer than the Colts have takeaways (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Colts.